ceu-lang/ceu/manual/manual.md

 </table>

-Given that an organism is a variable, the block it is declared restricts its life.
+Given that an organism is a variable, the block it is declared restricts its lifetime.
-In the expansion, the `par/or` makes the organism to go out of scope when `&lt;code-pos-declaration&gt;` terminates.
+In the expansion, the `par/or` makes the organism to go out of scope when `<code-pos-declaration>` terminates.

-TODO (assumes code-pos-declaration closes the block exactly on the end) TODO (vectors of organisms: copy the declaration N times)
+`TODO (assumes code-pos-declaration closes the block exactly on the end)`

+`TODO (vectors of organisms: copy the declaration N times)`

 ##### Constructors

-Inside constructors the expression `this` refers to the new organism, while the expression `outer` refers to the organism creating the new organism:
+Inside constructors the expression `this` refers to the new organism, while the expression `outer` refers to the enclosing organism creating the new organism:

 <pre><code><b>class</b> U <b>with</b>
     <b>var int</b> v;